joelhenryclark123/blog/src/posts/post-3.md

 ## Beaver
 I made some good progress with the QR system today.
 I uploaded a prototype [QR Code Generator](http://104.248.54.113/cps276/qr-test/index.php) to my server.
 I've added an inboxDate property to Beaver's ToDos so users can plan ahead without being bombarded with unfinished tasks on the pink screen.

 I'm building this feature for students, for now.
 I think it'd be a huge help to scan a QR code and have all of your deadlines, assignments, etc uploaded to your phone.
-It's still in prorotype, but I'll work on demoing it with some users this week.
+It's still in prototype, but I'll work on demoing it with some users this week.

 ## Next Week's Goals
 - • Design Blog typography